-Both Vitamix models bore holes in the cheese block without actually blending it, simultaneously melting what little cheese had been shredded as the machine heated up.
-Meanwhile, the NutriBullet handled grating the cheese block in three pulses flat.
-The Oster managed to get the job done in eight.
+Both Vitamix models had some trouble with this particular test and bore holes in the cheese block without actually blending it, simultaneously melting what little cheese had been shredded as the machine heated up.
+Meanwhile, the NutriBullet, Ninja, instant Pot, Breville Super Q and Hurom Hexa handled grating the cheese block in less than five pulses.

 If you've seen our, it should come as no surprise that pancake batter made an appearance in our blender testing.
 While I was happy to fire up the griddle and flip some cakes, mixing batter is an important test.
 It measures how easy or difficult it is for the blender to mix wet and dry ingredients.

 Like most kitchen appliances, you should think about how often you'll use it, for what tasks and is it a portable blender.
 Many budget blenders could handle a few smoothies every summer.
 It's not worth spending $200 on a blender you'll use for two occasions each year.
 If you're mixing batters, grinding dry ingredients and crushing ice on a regular basis, however, it might be wise to invest in a quality model.
 Here are a few things to keep in mind.